-Another challenge with forecasted population growth is that many locations forecast to have positive growth, for example Fillmore, Moorpark, Santa Paula are lower density communities, and this growth may result in land use development patterns that encourage greater levels of automobile use, resulting in higher levels of per capita VMT.
-Denser communities with more compact development patterns, Ventura, Simi Valley, Thousand Oaks, are forecast to have small population declines through 2050, muting the potential positive impact of more compact and mixeduse development in these communities help to reduce VMT per capita on a countywide basis.
+Another challenge with forecasted population growth is that many locations forecast to have positive growth (including Fillmore, Moorpark, and Santa Paula), are lower density communities, and this growth may result in land use development patterns that encourage greater levels of automobile use, resulting in higher levels of per capita VMT.
+Denser communities with more compact development patterns (such as Ventura, Simi Valley, and Thousand Oaks), are forecast to have small population declines through 2050, muting the potential positive impact of more compact and mixed-use development in these communities that would help to reduce VMT per capita on a countywide basis.
 Ongoing collaboration between VCTC and local cities will be important to encourage new development to locate near multimodal transportation services and infrastructure and to include design attributes that encourage multimodal travel.

 An aging population - In addition to slowing growth, demographic shifts in Ventura County over the next 30 years will result in an aging population.
-Figure 1-1 illustrates the forecast change by age range between 2019 and 2050.
+Figure 1-2 illustrates the forecast change by age range between 2019 and 2050.

-Significant increases in residents aged 70 years and older will create new demands and challenges for Ventura County's transportation systems, and in particular for transit and paratransit services.
+Significant increases in residents aged 70 years and older will create new demands and challenges for Ventura County's transportation systems, and in particular for transit and paratransit services that allow older adults to get around without a personal vehicle.
 Reductions in the size of the typical workforce age population (18-65 years) will also result in changes in how people travel, when they travel, and where they travel when they do make trips.
 Together, these demographic changes in Ventura County highlight a need for flexibility in the transportation system and a variety of multimodal solutions to meet future mobility needs.